jdonley/SoundZone_Tools/README.md

-_buildReleaseZIP.m_ | Creates a ZIP file of all release dependencies for a main file _ConcatTIMITtalkers.m_ | Concatenates all the talkers from the TIMIT corpus into individual speech files _confidence_intervals.m_ | Find the confidence intervals for a set of data for use with the errorbar function in MATLAB _correlated_normalisation.m_ | Matches the amplitude of X using cross-correlation _COSHdist.m_ | Finds the symmetric Itakura-Saito distance using the hyperbolic cosine function _Dropbox.m_ | Function to start and kill dropbox from MATLAB _estoi.m_ | Implementation of the Extended Short-Time Objective Intelligibility (ESTOI) predictor
+_buildReleaseZIP.m_ | Creates a ZIP file of all release dependencies for a main file _ConcatTIMITtalkers.m_ | Concatenates all the talkers from the TIMIT corpus into individual speech files _confidence_intervals.m_ | Find the confidence intervals for a set of data for use with the errorbar function in MATLAB _Correlated_Normalisation.m_ | Matches the amplitude of X using cross-correlation _COSHdist.m_ | Finds the symmetric Itakura-Saito distance using the hyperbolic cosine function _Dropbox.m_ | Function to start and kill dropbox from MATLAB _estoi.m_ | Implementation of the Extended Short-Time Objective Intelligibility (ESTOI) predictor